tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 * Define classification in the context of machine learning.

-* Model and fit several classification models (logistic regression and SVM) using Scikit-Learn.
+* Model and fit several classification models (logistic regression and SVM) using Scikit-learn.

 * Evaluate classification algorithms using a confusion matrix and classification report.